Cognitive processing therapy (CPT): definition, applications, and effectiveness

 Cognitive processing therapy is used mainly to treat persons with PTSD i.e., trauma caused by different factors.
 Common applications of CPT psychotherapy are listed below.

-- Traumatic events
+• Traumatic events

-- Child abuse
+• Child abuse

-- Combat
+• Combat

-- Rape
+• Rape

-- Natural disasters
+• Natural disasters

 1. Traumatic events

 Having PTSD limits a person’s everyday functioning and impairs their quality of life.
 Cognitive processing therapy is a useful approach to treating PTSD in people who suffered any type of traumatic event.
 Here, CPT focuses on a person’s thought pattern in order to allow them to modify their feelings and behaviors.
+Traumatic events are scary as it is, but they additionally lead to disruptive and irrational thoughts that prevent a person from processing their trauma successfully.
+CPT puts a strong emphasis on the challenging process of facing trauma and thoughts that torture a patient’s mind.

 2. Child abuse

-Repeated or prolonged child abuse can lead to PTSD.
+Repeated or prolonged child abuse leads to PTSD.
 Whether a child was physically or sexually abused, they are at a high risk of developing PTSD due to their trauma.
 As a trauma-focused type of therapy, CPT is the best intervention for victims of child abuse, especially if they have impaired reactions to traumatic events.

 During CPT, a child learns more about the normal response to trauma and how to recognize problematic or distressing thoughts and beliefs.
 The goal of CPT is to help patients face and overcome their trauma instead of avoiding it.
 Keep in mind avoidance of the subject is a common symptom of PTSD.